Law Relating to Self Defence

 The response must be reasonable/proportionate: "reasonable

-This is the most important aspect of the defence.
+Together with the requirement that the use of force must be necessary this is the most important aspect of the defence.
 Despite the suggestion

 of total objectivity in the word "reasonable", the test of whether